 MWCH4 = 16.04 g/mol, the molecular weight of methane

-The concentration of methane dissolved in permeate varies based on the temperature of the reactor.
-The same equations and coefficients were used to calculate the amount of methane per liter of permeate that would remain in solution once the permeate was exposed to the atmosphere, assuming normal temperature (20°C) and pressure (1 atm) in all scenarios and 1822.5 parts per billion methane in the atmosphere (Dlugokencky 2015).
+The concentration of methane dissolved in permeate varies depending on the temperature of the reactor.
+Based on these calculations, approximately 21 and 27 percent of produced methane is dissolved in permeate for the mixed wastewater and graywater systems, respectively.
+Other authors have reported that between 24 and 58 percent of produced methane is dissolved in permeate (Song et al. 2018).

 Recent publications have noted that permeate methane recovery is a relatively young technology that is not yet proven to be commercially or energetically viable (Smith et al. 2014).
-However several technologies haven proven effective at the lab or pilot scale (Hatamoto et al. 2011; Cookney et al. 2012; Matsuura et al. 2015).
+However, several technologies haven proven effective at the lab or pilot scale (Hatamoto et al. 2011; Cookney et al. 2012; Matsuura et al. 2015).
 A downflow hanging sponge system was modeled for permeate methane recovery in this analysis as described in Section 2.3.3.2.

 Downflow-Hanging Sponge

 A two-stage DHS was selected as the methane recovery method to simultaneously recover or oxidize permeate methane, perform further COD/BOD removal and provide partial nitrification.
 Basic design and operational parameters for the modeled DHS system are included in Table 2-5, and are based on the work of Matsuura et al. (2015).
 The interior of the DHS reactor is lined with triangular blocks of polyurethane sponge that house the biofilm.
 The sponge itself occupies 44 percent of reactor volume (includes void space), having a void space of approximately 98 percent (Onodera et al. 2016).
 Each of the two DHS stages has an HRT of 2 hours, calculated based on total sponge volume.
 A standard tank height of 2 meters was specified.
 Tank diameter was adjusted to achieve the target volume.
-Unlike some versions of DHS processes, the configuration of Matsuura et al. (2015) is a closed/flooded reactor, relying on active aeration for methane stripping and oxidation.
+The DHS configuration of Matsuura et al. (2015) is a closed/flooded reactor, relying on active aeration for methane stripping and oxidation.

 The first-stage reactor is a counter flow unit where AnMBR permeate enters at the top of the reactor with airflow entering at the bottom.
 The flows move opposite of one another, with recovered biogas being collected at the top of the reactor.
 Seventy-three percent of permeate methane is recovered in the first-stage DHS (Matsuura et al. 2015).
-Stage one has a relatively low air flowrate of 313 liters/m3 reactor volume/day to avoid reducing the methane concentration in the recovered biogas below the 30 percent threshold for successful combustion.
+Stage one has a relatively low air flowrate of 313 liters/m3 reactor volume/day to avoid reducing the methane concentration in the recovered biogas below the 30 percent threshold required for successful combustion.
 Biogas recovered from the first-stage reactor is combined with biogas from the main anaerobic reactor and used to provide thermal energy for building hot water systems.

 Wastewater effluent and air both enter at the top of the second-stage DHS reactor.
 The second-stage reactor is not intended for methane recovery, and instead oxidizes the permeate methane to reduce methane off-gassing within the building’s plumbing system.
 A methane destruction rate of 99 percent was assumed (Matsuura et al. 2015).
 Calculation of dissolved permeate methane entering the DHS reactor is described in Section 2.3.3.1.
-Airflow rate entering the second-stage reactor is 2500 liters/m3 reactor volume/day.
-The pumping energy requirement was estimated using Equation A-1, assuming a headloss of 6 meters (1.5 times reactor height).
-Blower power requirement was estimated using Equation A-3, assuming diffuser submergence of 2 meters.
+Airflow entering the second-stage reactor is 2,500 liters/m3 reactor volume/day.
+The pumping energy requirement was estimated using Appendix Equation A-1, assuming a head loss of 6 meters (1.5 times reactor height).
+Blower power requirement was estimated using Appendix Equation A-3, assuming diffuser submergence of 2 meters.

 Overall the DHS process achieves a 55 and 73 percent reduction in influent COD and BOD concentration, respectively.
 A 22 percent reduction in influent ammonia concentration results from partial nitrification.